lightreign/cannedfindit/README.md

 Dependencies
 ---
-- MongoDB 4.0+
+- MongoDB 4.0+ (installed locally)
 - Node 14.3+ & npm 17.x+
 - Raspberry Pi 3 or above (if running on a Pi, see [below](#raspberry-pi))

-The rest of app dependencies are handled by npm.
+The rest of app dependencies including React are handled by npm.

 Installation
 ---